Skip to main content

 1. Process Automation

 Traditionally this category included the automation of quite basic tasks, like data entry.
-But as the technology has developed, it’s now possible to achieve human-level accuracy on complex tasks: particularly if historical data is available to train a custom machine learning model.
+But as the technology has developed, it's now possible to achieve human-level accuracy on complex tasks, particularly if historical data is available to train a custom machine learning model.

-It’s important to note that complete automation isn’t always necessary: significant efficiency gains can be achieved by partially automating processes, or by supporting employees to make more efficient and more accurate decisions with the assistance of AI.
+It's important to note that complete automation isn't always necessary.
+Significant efficiency gains can be achieved by partially automating processes, or by supporting employees to make more efficient and more accurate decisions with the assistance of AI.

 2. Process and Workflow Optimisation

-Instead, we first use a machine learning model to prioritise these leads (based on their potential value) the employee then only needs to work on the most promising leads: not only saving time but also increasing the likelihood of converting high-value leads.
+Lower-Level Process Optimisation: This focuses on improving specific processes within the workflow.
+An example is inventory prioritisation.
+Consider an employee tasked with investigating a large list of potential client leads: manually sifting through the full list may not be feasible.
+Instead, we first use a machine learning model to prioritise these leads (based on their potential value).
+The employee then only needs to work on the most promising leads, not only saving time but also increasing the likelihood of converting high-value leads.

 3. Risk Management and Compliance

-Within risk management and compliance, we include fraud detection, cybersecurity, and regulatory compliance - all of which are essential for maintaining the integrity and security of business operations.
+Within risk management and compliance, we include fraud detection, cybersecurity, and regulatory compliance, all of which are essential for maintaining the integrity and security of business operations.

+Cybersecurity: Much like in fraud detection, AI excels in cybersecurity by constantly monitoring networks for suspicious activity.
 AI is capable of identifying patterns that are indicative of cyberattacks, like unusual login attempts or other suspicious activity.
 This allows for real-time responses to prevent breaches and safeguard sensitive information.

 4. Document Management and Intelligence